 My husband and I argue frequently.
-But lately he’s begun to shove me.
+But lately he even shoves me.
 He claims it’s just in the heat of the moment.
 While I’m certain I’m being overly sensitive to my husband’s anger, I’m not sure his physical actions are okay.
 Am I overreacting?

 While you may be oversensitive to aspects of your husband’s anger, you aren’t overreacting to his shoving you.
 There’s never, ever, under any circumstance, due to any real or perceived provocation or slight, any reason for a man or woman to push or shove each other.
 That’s a line that cannot be crossed.

 In your situation, we’d encourage you not to wait until more shoving, pushing, grabbing, hitting, or any other behavior that exerts abusive control occurs.
 But let your husband know his behavior’s unhealthy, unacceptable, and will no longer be tolerated.
 You need to set unequivocally clear boundaries.

 Let him know that if he pushes you again, you’ll ask him to leave the room and/or leave the house for a time-out.
 If he refuses to do that, then you should leave.
 Leaving provides time for the angry spouse to calm down.
 It also helps him to focus on healthier ways to communicate his concerns.

 If this doesn’t help, then you may need to take stronger steps.
 You may need to involve your pastor, a licensed Christian counselor, and, if it continues, the police.
 Being proactive in setting clear boundaries now can help prevent escalation.

 But dealing only with the shoving is like putting a band-aid on a broken bone.
 You and your husband are at a relational crossroads.
 You can either continue to do more of what obviously doesn’t work or you can choose to see this as a valuable opportunity.
 Reach out for help, and cultivate healthier ways with which to express your anger.